Universiteit Leiden

 0000-0002-4021-8915

 I am professor emeritus of Animal Behaviour.
-I study a broad range of topics in Animal Behaviour and Animal Cognition, but have a prime interest in the development and processing of vocalizations in birds.
-In comparative research I examine similarities and differences between avian vocalizations and human speech, language and musicality.
+Over the years I studied a broad range of topics in Animal Behaviour and Animal Cognition, but my prime interest is in the development and processing of vocalizations in birds.
+This also extends to comparative research on the similarities and differences between avian vocalizations and human speech, language and musicality.
+I am co-editor of a book on Avian Cognition and author of the book ‘Vogelgeluiden ontrafeld: Waarom, hoe en waarover vogels zingen en roepen’ (‘Bird vocalizations unravelled: Why, How and about what birds sing and call’).

 More information about Carel ten Cate